57blocks/website-article/articles/What It Takes to Build a Payments Integration: Key Components and Considerations/README.md

 1. **Validates your biometric data.** Your thumbprint or face scan is locally authenticated via the device’s **Secure Enclave** (a hardware-bound key that never exposes raw biometric data).

-2. **Generates a one-time dynamic cryptogram (unique transaction token) through a Tokenization Engine.** These tokens expire in nanoseconds to thwart replay attacks.
+2. **Generates a one-time dynamic cryptogram (unique transaction token) through a Tokenization Engine, replacing your card number.** These tokens expire in nanoseconds to thwart replay attacks.

 3. **Completes network vigilance** by cross-referencing the transaction against:
    - Behavioral baselines (e.g., atypical purchase amount/location)